zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N87V7K5) [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

-### Using your own images [Needs rewriting for new release]
+### Using your own images [Not applicable to 1.8 pre-release]
-~~If you would like to have complete control over what images are used per game, you must create your own Discord developer application over at https://discord.com/developers/applications.
+If you would like to have complete control over what images are used per game, you must create your own Discord developer application over at https://discord.com/developers/applications.

 Once created, copy the "APPLICATION ID" from the developer portal and paste it as to replace the current string next to "ID: " in the external config file "PS3RPDconfig.txt".
 Alertnatively, if you are using the .py file, you can replace the value of line 26 "self.client_id = ".